Tempe, New South Wales: History

 Tempe was named after the mansion on the southern banks of the Cooks River in the area that is now known as Wolli Creek.
 Alexander Brodie Spark (1792–1856), an immigrant from Elgin, Scotland, built Tempe House in 1836.
 It was named after the 'Vale of Tempe', a beautiful valley set at the foot of Mount Olympus in Greece, which was prominent in ancient Greek legend.
 Tempe House, designed by John Verge (1772–1861) in the Georgian style, is regarded as one of the great houses of Sydney.
 It is listed with the Heritage Council of New South Wales as well as the State Heritage Register.
+Tempe House and surrounding buildings operated as a Magdalene asylum from 1885 to 1985.
 Spark also donated money towards the purchase of land and the building of St Peter's Church of England, which gave its name to the suburb of St Peters, to the north of Tempe.

 Frederick Wright Unwin, who gave his name to Unwins Bridge Road, was prominent in the legal profession in Sydney's early days.
 William Bede Dalley, after whom Dalley Street was named, studied under Unwin and became one of the members of the first parliament in New South Wales in 1856.
 A prominent businessman during the late 19th century, William Fanning, had Fanning Street named after him, which is situated in what used to be known as Tempe Village.